 - pain with sex or urinating

 - abnormal discharge

 Because yeast infections are so common, many women will apply over-the-counter antifungal creams as soon as they experience vulvar itching.
 This might not work, especially if the itching is caused by something unrelated, like a sexually transmitted infection (STI).

 Your doctor can diagnose a yeast infection based on your symptoms and a pelvic exam.
 They might also take a sample of discharge from your vagina to send to a lab to determine what kind of fungal infection you have.

 Treatment for a yeast infection can consist of oral or vaginal medication, both topicals and suppositories.
 The amount of time you’ll have to stay on medication will vary based on the severity of the infection.

-Bacterial vaginosis (BV) is more common than yeast infections, making it the in women between the ages of 15 and 44.
-It’s not known what causes BV or how women get it.
+Bacterial vaginosis (BV) is more common than yeast infections, making it the

 The infection occurs when too much of certain bacteria is in the vagina, and it often occurs in women who are sexually active.